Appearance

 Single-theme-in-Figma policy

 A Figma file holds exactly one Systema theme at a time.
 The plugin still supports multiple themes internally (for experimentation), but collections are never per-theme-prefixed — there is no {themeBase}/color/... layout.
 Users who want several design directions in parallel should use separate Figma files as libraries.
-See Push Vars below for how the plugin enforces this on push.
+See the Push Vars page for how the plugin enforces this on push.

 Collection naming